 Most social media sites like Facebook already have inbuilt monitoring methods so you will be able to see how well things are working for you.

 How well is your website built will be a factor if your website isn’t ranking

 This is possibly one of the hardest things for any business owner to understand and learn about.
 It can be very technical and something that you may struggle to do yourself.
 This is one area that I really would suggest that you invest in and get a professional to look at, especially if you think that technical aspects are the reason your website isn’t ranking highly.
 It shouldn’t cost a lot of money to do, think of it as an MOT on your website, in fact we do this for free and send our clients an overview on areas that need improvement.

-There are some free tools online however that you can use now that will give you an overview of how your site is built and how it can be improved.
+There are some tools online however, you can use them now that will give you an overview of how your site is built and how it can be improved.